“Student success is a shared interest of both school and family.”

 - Collaborating with the community

-Learning about Dr. Epstein’s framework was beneficial for our conversation, and helped Becker distill what she believes are the two most important tenets when it comes to involving families and the community in students’ education: mission and purpose.
+Our review and discussion of Dr. Epstein’s framework was beneficial for our conversation, and assisted Becker in distilling what she thinks are the two most important tenets when involving families and the community in students’ education: mission and purpose.

 Mission: Welcome, invite, include, and engage the community and families in students’ education through:

-- Technology.
-(At Stonewall Jackson High School in Manassas, Virginia, the introduction and use of an interactive voicemail system was attributed to an increase in attendance at school orientation from 50 to 1000.)
-Other tech examples include the use of classroom websites, texting, and apps specifically designed to communicate with parents
+- At Stonewall Jackson High School in Manassas, Virginia, the introduction and use of an interactive voicemail system was attributed to an increase in attendance at school orientation from 50 to 1000!

 - Inviting families and the community to join Open Houses